rootCircle/Zoom-AutoRecorder/README.md

 ### Alternatives
 - Warning - User discretion required!
 I don't take any responsibility for any issues faced while using these alternatives.
-  They are just for informative purpose only.
-I personally haven't tested either of these except [AutoRecorder](https://github.com/SMazeikis/AutoRecorder).
+  They are just for informative purposes only.
+I personally haven't tested either of these, except [AutoRecorder](https://github.com/SMazeikis/AutoRecorder).
-- It is worth mentioning that some of these alternative work without using any 3rd party recording software, which is a really great feature to look on!
+- It is worth mentioning that some of these alternatives work without using any 3rd party recording software, which is a really great feature to look at!
 - Well Documented Repos
      - [OZ-Automatic-Recorder](https://github.com/tsamouridis/OZ-Automatic-Recorder)
      - [zoom-cli](https://github.com/tmonfre/zoom-cli)